Online Data Migration from SQL Sources to FalkorDB

 Option B: Use the control plane (web UI + API)

-The control plane discovers tools by scanning for tool.manifest.json files and provides a UI/API to:
+The control plane discovers tools by scanning for tool.manifest.json and provides UI/API features to:

 - Create and edit per-tool YAML/JSON configurations

-- Start runs (one-shot or daemon where supported)
+- Start runs (one-shot and daemon where supported)

 Start the server: